jeniljani-4444/End-to-End-Car-Price-Prediction-Model/README.md

 # Car Price Prediction Model

 This repository contains a machine learning model for predicting car prices based on various features such as mileage, age, brand, engine type, and more.
-The model is built using Python and popular machine learning libraries like Scikit-learn, Pandas, and NumPy.
+The model is built using Python and popular machine learning libraries like Scikit-learn, Pandas, Streamlit and NumPy.

 ## Table of Contents
 - [Overview](#overview)